BUR073/CVAnalyser/README.md

 ![Class diagram created in the planning stage of this project](src/main/resources/READMEResources/ClassDiagram.png) Above it the class diagram that was created in the planning stage of the project.
 I have not followed it and I will detail why below.

+#### Interfaces

+So one of the most obvious changes is the addition of an interface class ``UserAction`` along with a group of action classes split into a few packages (```actions.loggedin```, ```actions.loggedOut```, ```action.jobDescription```).
+These are used in the various menus within the project. ```UserAction``` defines a method ```execute()```.
+The action functions implement ```UserAction``` to call functions in other classes in the project, for example ```login()``` in the ```User``` class.
+This in OOP concept called polymorphism.
+There are a few benefits to doing it this way instead of using switch statements.
+One benfit is it is modular and easy to extend.
+All you need to do is create a new Action class write what you would like to do within the ```execute()``` function and then add that to the hash map.

+While this may sound overkill for short menu's, which to an extent it is, it makes it easier to extend.
+If in the future, the project required a menu with 10 options, the switch statement would be very long and thus hard to read and maintain.
+I have even used ```UserAction``` for a menu that only has two options, the reason I have done this is because this project if for Track Genesis.
+In the future they may want to add more functionality to the program which could mean adding more menu options, this avoids the aforementioned long switch statements.